-The following ordinances are hereby repealed, towit: Ordinance No. 71, passed and adopted March 30, 1965, and amendments thereto, as well as all other ordinances or parts of ordinances inconsistent herewith, but only to the extent of such inconsistency; provided however, that whenever higher or more restrictive standards are established by the provisions of any other applicable statute, ordinance or regulation than are established by the provisions of this Ordinance, the provisions of such other statute, ordinance or regulation shall govern.
+The following ordinances are hereby repealed, to-wit: Ordinance No. 71, passed and adopted March 30, 1965, and amendments thereto, as well as all other ordinances or parts of ordinances inconsistent herewith, but only to the extent of such inconsistency; provided however, that whenever higher or more restrictive standards are established by the provisions of any other applicable statute, ordinance or regulation than are established by the provisions of this Ordinance, the provisions of such other statute, ordinance or regulation shall govern.

-I-4 Adoption of Legislative Grant of Power Removed
+I-4 Adoption of Legislative Grant of Power

-Articles 1011a through 1011j of the Revised Civil Statutes of the State of Texas are hereby adopted, and the provisions of this Ordinance are adopted in the exercise of the power granted to municipalities by such statutes and pursuant to any and all other applicable laws.
+Articles 1011a through 1011j of the Revised Civil Statutes of the State of Texas are hereby adopted, and the provisions of this Ordinance are adopted in the exercise of the power granted to and all other applicable laws.

-I-5 Validity and Severability
+1-5 Validity and Severability